Significant-Gravitas/AutoGPT/README.md

 * `redis` will use the redis cache that you configured
 * `milvus` will use the milvus cache that you configured
 * `weaviate` will use the weaviate cache that you configured
+* `MyScale` will use the myscale cloud memory you configured

 ## Memory Backend Setup